Bucky Barnes: Origin and World War II

-During several World War II missions, Steve and Bucky work alongside Nick Fury and the Howlers, a group of US Rangers who are nicknamed the "Howling Commandos."
-One mission involving Nick Fury takes Captain America to the African nation of Wakanda.
-After helping the local hero Black Panther against Nazi invaders, Steve Rogers is given a sample of vibranium, which is later used to create a discus-shield of a unique vibranium-iron alloy.
-The shield becomes famous as Captain America's weapon of choice and Bucky learns how to handle it as well.
-Later attempts to recreate this alloy instead create the metal adamantium.
-Before the War's end, Nick is given the Infinity Formula, a weaker version of the super-soldier serum.
-This allows Nick Fury to age at a much slower rate than a normal human while also enhancing his physical traits.

 When the Red Skull captures and hypnotizes the Invaders into serving the Nazis, only Bucky escapes.
 Bucky recruits help from Jeff Mace, a new masked hero called Patriot, and then broadcasts a call for help from America's crime-fighters so they can stop the Red Skull.
 Several answer, leading to the formation of the Liberty Legion under Bucky and Mace's leadership.
 The Red Skull then sends his hypnotized Invaders against the Liberty Legion.
 During this adventure, Bucky hides his true movements and plans by asking Fred Davis, a batboy for the New York Yankees, to temporarily wear his costume and impersonate him.
-The Invaders are freed from hypnotic control and return to the European Theatre with Bucky, while the Liberty Legion remains as the "homefront" team in the U.S. From that point on, both teams aid each other whenever necessary.
+The Invaders are freed from hypnotic control and return to the European theatre with Bucky, while the Liberty Legion remains as the "homefront" team in the United States.
+From that point on, both teams aid each other whenever necessary.

-In the closing days of World War II in 1945, when Bucky is 20-years-old, he and Captain America find the villainous Baron Zemo trying to destroy an experimental Allied drone plane.
-When Zemo launches the plane with an armed explosive device on it, Rogers and Barnes jump aboard.
+In the closing days of World War II in 1945, Bucky and Captain America find Heinrich Zemo trying to destroy an experimental Allied drone plane.
+When Zemo launches the plane with an armed explosive device on it, Bucky and Captain America jump aboard.
 Captain America falls off the plane and descends to the Arctic Circle below.
 Simultaneously, Bucky unsuccessfully tries to defuse the bomb, and it explodes in mid-air before reaching its intended target.
-With both Bucky and Steve vanishing from the public eye after the plane's explosion, they are assumed dead by the U.S. military.
+With both Bucky and Steve vanishing from the public eye after the plane's explosion, they are assumed dead.
 In truth, Rogers is frozen alive by the freezing waters of the North Atlantic, the super-soldier serum in his system keeping him alive and in suspended animation.